AllediaWordPress/UpStream/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= UNRELEASED =

+* Added option field to select the user roles that can be active inside projects.
+Those users can be assigned Milestones, Tasks and Bugs and own projects.
+* Added hooks allowing to customize the editor buttons;

 = [1.23.2] - 2019-03-07 =

 * Fixed how we load the sidebar template in the frontend, allowing themes to provide a custom template;